ssundaram21/dreamsim/README.md

 We provide more sample configs in `./configs`, including examples of finetuning with LoRA and with an MLP head.
 See `./training/train.py` for a full list and description of training options.

 ### Evaluation
-To evaluate a perceptual model on the dataset, run `./training/evaluate.py`.
-For example, to evaluate dreamsim on the dataset, run:
+To evaluate a perceptual model on the dataset, run `./evaluation/eval_percep.py`.
+For example, to evaluate a trained checkpoint against a baseline model on the dataset, run:

 ```
-python ./training/evaluate.py --config ./configs/eval_baseline.yaml
+python ./evaluation/eval_percep.py --config ./configs/eval_ensemble.yaml
 ```

-For an example of evaluating using a trained checkpoint, refer to `./configs/eval_checkpoint.yaml`.
-See `./training/evaluate.py` for a full list and description of evaluation options.
+See `./evaluate/eval_percep.py` for a full list and description of evaluation options.
 <!--Experiments-->

 <a name="bibtex"></a>